 Egg deposition estimates for a river may be consistently above the CL but status may still be uncertain.
-This is the case on the Ogwen from 2011 onward (O symbol on the CL line).
+This is the case on the Coquet from 2015 and the Derwent from 2012 (O symbol on the CL line).
 In part, this reflects the marked year-to-year variation in egg deposition estimates on these rivers, which produces a broad confidence interval around the regression lines, but also arises because of the slope of the trend line and the increasing uncertainty associated with all regressions once extrapolated beyond the data set.

 As well as providing an assessment of the status of a river in relation to its CL, the direction of the trend in the 10-year time-series of egg deposition estimates and its statistical significance may also serve as an important indicator of the need to take management action and of the degree of intervention required.
 Thus, a clear negative trend would give additional cause for concern.